 The Era of Optimization

 - What is the best that can happen?

 - What is the best that can happen given variability?

 - What is the best decision for a complex problem?

 Methods: Machine learning, data science in higher education

 The Era of Optimization comes about almost seamlessly once the Era of Intelligence has been fully digested across an institution.
 In this Era, computational tools are used to automate the processing of data into information and the dissemination of information so that it can be molded into actionable intelligence.
 Every institution should strive to reach the Era of Optimization because it will force planners to master the Era of Intelligence — which is where I think all institutions should get to and maintain.

 What Era Are You In?

 Are you still in the Era of Reports, and looking to evolve to the next Era?
 Perhaps you’re looking for a way to help guide the evolution of your institution toward a data-driven, efficient Era of Intelligence?
-Consider the Analytics Readiness Checklist for Higher Education (PDF), a free guide designed to provide leaders with decision support talking points for driving institutional efforts in analytics planning.
+Consider taking the free Analytics Readiness Checklist, a free guide designed to provide leaders with decision support talking points for driving institutional efforts in analytics planning.
 It’s short, it’s free, and it’s got all the steps necessary to start the right conversations.